 The parish priest is not allowed to permit any other form of memorial, including horizontal ledger slabs, crosses other than wooden, kerbs, chippings, or sculpture.
 In the case of headstones, the memorial may be of the monolith type, i.e. fixed directly into the ground, or it may have a separate base and plinth.

-On any memorial permitted by the parish priest, the lettering may be incised or in relief, and may be infilled in a colour.
-Lead infilled lettering is permitted, but no other form of applied lettering.
+On any memorial permitted by the parish priest, the lettering may be incised or in relief, and may be infilled in black, gold or grey.
 Care should be taken in selecting the wording, and advice sought from the incumbent.
 An imaginative approach to the epitaph is encouraged but excessive sentimentality is to be avoided.
 The mason’s name or mark may be inscribed on the side or on the reverse in letters no larger than ½ inch (13 mm) in height.
 No other advertisement or trade marks may be inscribed on or fixed to a memorial.

 The parish priest may permit memorials made of any natural stone or hardwood with the following exceptions:

 • Any other use of a reflective polished surface

 Whenever there is doubt over the identity or suitability of any material, the matter should be referred in the first instance to the Benefice Secretary.

 The PCC cannot be responsible for maintaining memorials in churchyards.
 Checks may however be carried out from time to time to ensure that memorials have not become hazardous.
 If it appears that a memorial is in a dangerous condition, the PCC may decide that it should be laid on the ground in order to avoid accidents.
 Those wishing to erect a memorial should bear in mind that the church insurances do not cover damage to churchyard memorials, and they may wish to consider arranging their own insurance cover.
 Anyone who erects a gravestone is legally responsible for any damage it might cause.